 When threatened, enhance your stress control by acting - in both senses of the word.
-Acting fierce makes it easier to take fierce action - to become what you project.
+Acting (pretending to be) fierce makes it easier to take fierce action - to actually become what you project.

 Angry body language shows a scowling, piercing glare, lips either tightened or curled back to bare one's teeth, and hands raised to the front.
 This intimidating posture empowers you while discouraging a predator.
 (The only downside is that it spoils the crucial surprise element of a Sucker Punch).

-In contrast, fearful body language shows stress with wide, blinking eyes, raised eyebrows, and an open mouth that gasps or maybe screams as the tone of voice rises higher.
+In contrast, fearful body language shows stress with wide, blinking eyes, raised eyebrows, and an open mouth that gasps.
 This is what a predator hopes for in his prey.
 (And this is what makes him ripe for a surprise attack Sucker Punch).

 You are your actions.
 An attacker has no way of judging you except by your actions.
 If you ferociously attack him, he has no choice but to fear you.
-Faking bravery is bravery.
+Faking ferocity is ferocity.
+Practice it occasionally to become familiar with acting ferociously in such a crisis.
 Act fierce.
 Fake it if you must and you’ll actually become what you pretend to be – as in the maxim, “Begin to act like the person you want to be and you will become that person.”

 Many studies conclude that groups of subjects using only mental rehearsal improve more effectively than groups using only physical rehearsal.
 The groups improving most of all, of course, are those that combine both mental and physical rehearsal of stressful situations.